opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 Currently, the cluster metrics monitor has the following limitations:

-- You cannot create monitor for remote clusters.
+- You cannot create monitors for remote clusters.
-- The OpenSearch cluster must be in a state where an indexes conditions can be monitored and actions can be executed against the index.
+- The OpenSearch cluster must be in a state where an index's conditions can be monitored and actions can be executed against the index.
 - Removing resource permissions from a user will not prevent that user’s preexisting monitors for that resource from executing.
 - Users with permissions to create monitors are not blocked from creating monitors for resources for which they do not have permissions; however, those monitors will not execute.